boyserk84/opencv_android_studio_facedetection/README.md

 Sample Android app integrated with OpenCV library to utilize realtime face detection and machine learning.

-I will show you how to integrate OpenCV Android SDK into your existing Android studio project.
+This guide will show you how to integrate OpenCV Android SDK into your existing Android studio project.

 Prerequisite
 ===